nzenger/digits/index.md

+**Digits
 <img src="doc/landing.png">

-##Install:
+Install:

-*Clone the "digits" repository to your GitHub Desktop *2.Open command prompt and change directories into app directory in digits *3.Run "meteor npm install"
+1.Clone the "digits" repository to your GitHub Desktop

+2.Open command prompt and change directories into app directory in digits

+3.Run "meteor npm install"

-*4.Run "meteor npm run start" and then go to "http://localhost:3000/" to see website
+4.Run "meteor npm run start" and then go to "http://localhost:3000/" to see website

-##Pages:
+Pages:

 -Landing Page:
 First page you visit when entering the website and provides general information about the website and its functions.